Georgia (U.S. state): History

+Pre-settlement

+Before settlement by European colonists, Georgia was inhabited by the mound building cultures.

+Colonial era and Revolutionary War

-Before settlement by Europeans, Georgia was inhabited by the mound building cultures.
-The British colony of Georgia was founded by James Oglethorpe on February 12, 1733.
-The colony was administered by the Trustees for the Establishment of the Colony of Georgia in America under a charter issued by (and named for) King George II.
+On February 12, 1733, a year after Georgia was established as a British colony, the Province of Georgia was established in Savannah by British General James Oglethorpe.
+It was administered by the Trustees for the Establishment of the Colony of Georgia in America under a charter issued by (and named for) King George II.
 The Trustees implemented an elaborate plan for the colony's settlement, known as the Oglethorpe Plan, which envisioned an agrarian society of yeoman farmers and prohibited slavery.
 The colony was invaded by the Spanish in 1742, during the War of Jenkins' Ear.
 In 1752, after the government failed to renew subsidies that had helped support the colony, the Trustees turned over control to the crown.
-Georgia became a crown colony, with a governor appointed by the king.
+Georgia became a crown colony, with a governor appointed by the king of Great Britain.